Home / Blogs / 6 tips for staying healthy after a Prader-Willi Syndrome program

 A registered dietician specializing in childhood obesity and PWS can help you monitor your child’s weight and nutritional levels following inpatient treatment.
 In concert with your pediatrician, a nutritionist can order and interpret regular blood tests to ensure overall wellbeing and offer advice about the quality and contents of your child’s diet.

 Are you interested in enrolling your child in a residential PWS program?
-The Nexus Jump Start program is the only inpatient child weight loss program in North America offering comprehensive PWS treatment.
+The Nexus Jump Start Program is the only inpatient program in North America offering comprehensive treatment for Prader-Willi Syndrome and other weight-related disorders.
 Contact us to learn more.

 Sources